If you’re in a hurry and still want to grab the best whitewater raft, then we recommend the BRIS 1.2mm 13ft Inflatable Raft, as the best one.

 However, if you are planning to fish in smaller or calmer water bodies like a class II river, we would recommend going for Sea Eagle SE 9.
 It can hold up to four people and comes with all the necessary accessories to be a fishing raft.
 Moreover, it comes at quite a reasonable price.

-However, if you are rafting guide and are looking for something big with extreme stability, we would BRIS 15 Ft Raft which can hold up to 12 persons and is stable and is reasonably priced.
+However, if you are a rafting guide and are looking for something big with extreme stability, we would BRIS 15 Ft Raft which can hold up to 12 persons and is stable, and is reasonably priced.

 The material of construction is a perfect example of compromising one feature for the other.
 Urethane and Hypalon are durable but are heavier and expensive, whereas PVC is inexpensive and light, however, is not durable.
 Therefore, different manufacturers are using different countermeasures to balance these factors.
 We have discussed in detail the construction of each raft in its respective sections.

-Design also imparts different qualities to rafts and makes them suitable for different purposes and adds features.
+The design also imparts different qualities to rafts and makes them suitable for different purposes and adds features.
 For example, a wider design makes a raft more stable and rigid, however, makes it less maneuverable.
-On the other hand, a nimble or narrow design makes raft easy to control, however, makes it less stable.
+On the other hand, a nimble or narrow design makes the raft easy to control, however, makes it less stable.

 All of these affect the overall performance and convenience of the raft.
-We have discussed in details all these factors for different rafts in their respective sections.
+We have discussed in detail all these factors for different rafts in their respective sections.